AntoanNikolov/DEProgrammingAntoan/README.md

 # DEProgrammingAntoan
-Bigger projects or projects made outside of this class will be uploaded as seperate public repos on my profile.
+Bigger projects or projects made outside of this class will be uploaded as separate public repos on my profile.
+Feel free to check them out!